exocode/alpine-linode-bootstrap/README.md

 # Alpine Linode Docker Bootstrap

-A simple script that can be executed in recovery mode to bootstrap Alpine Linux on a Linode server.
+A simple script that can be executed in __recovery mode__ to bootstrap Alpine Linux on a Linode server.

 ## Creating a Linode

-This script assumes your Linode will have three disks for boot, root, and swap, assigned to /dev/sda, /dev/sdb, /dev/sdc, respectively.
+This script assumes your Linode will have __three disks__ for __boot, root, and swap__, assigned to /dev/sda, /dev/sdb, /dev/sdc, respectively.

     boot /dev/sda
     root /dev/sdb